mkhanal1/qualyscontainersecurityazuredevops/README.md

 _**THIS SCRIPT IS PROVIDED TO YOU "AS IS."
 TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
 IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS**_

 ## Description
-The aim of this repository is to build a solution which will help you understand how Qualys CS can be used to detect vulnerabilities in the Container Image and pass/fail builds based on conditions listed below:
+In this workshop, you build a solution where Qualys CS can be used to detect vulnerabilities in the Container Image and pass/fail builds based on conditions listed below:
   1. Vulnerability Severity
   2. Qualys Vulnerability Identifiers (QIDs)
   3. CVEs